scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-7 title="Example networks to illustrate path segment selection based on different path properties."}

-Some examples of path selection policies include:

-- BestSetSize - the recommended number of segments to propagate or register.
-- CandidateSetSize - the maximum number of segments to consider for selection.
-- MaxExpTime - the maximum value for the expiration time when extending the segment.
-- MaxHopsLength - the maximum number of hops a segment can have.
-- ASBlackList - the ASes that may not appear in a segment.
-- IsdBlackList - the ISDs that may not appear in segment.
-- AllowIsdLoop - indicates whether ISD loops should not be filtered.

 ### Propagation of Selected PCBs {#path-segment-prop}